 GP2 Morden Wharf IIA Objective Likely Effects I. Create environments that support good health and well-being and reduce health inequalities.
 2. Reduce and prevent crime and fear of crime.
-3. Preserve and enhance the significance of areas a their setting. and buildings designated for their historic and/or arch aeological interest and protect 4.
-Create places, spaces and buildings that are wel I-designed, integrate effectively with one another, res pect identified views and vistas, and enhance the diversity and distinctiveness of the local character. - 5.
-Support the creation of opportunities for rewar rding and satisfying employment.
-6. Improve opportunities for prosperity and econo omic growth.
-7. Increase participation in, and improve access to , education, skills-based training, and life-long learning ; 8.
-Ensure everyone has access to decent, appropri iate and affordable housing.
-9. Enhance the area as a business and tourist destination.
-10. Ensure community services and facilities are accessible to everyone.
-11. Encourage a sense of place, community identity and belonging.
-12. Minimise waste, maximise reuse and recycling of 13.
-Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation.
+3. Preserve and enhance the significance of areas and buildings designated for their historic and/or arc chaeological interest and protect their setting. ell-designed, integrate effectively with one another, re espect identified views and vistas, and enhance the diversity and distinctive 5.
+Support the creation of opportunities for rewa arding and satisfying employment.
+6. Improve opportunities for prosperity and ecor o, education, skills-based training, and life-long learni ng.
+8. Ensure everyone has access to decent, appropriately app 9.
+Enhance the area as a business and tourist desi 10.
+Ensure community services and facilities are ac • 11.
+Encourage a sense of place, community identity and belonging.
+12. Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
+13. Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation.
 14. Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.
 15. Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.
-16. Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
+16. Seek to improve air quality and protect natura resources such as soil, land and ecosystems.
 17. Reduce and manage flood risk.
-Sustainability Commentary Health Commentary Equality Commentary The allocation includes significant measures to Improvements to the Thames Path will encourage The increase in workspace wou ıld increase improve the character and appearance of the area active transport and recreation.
-The allocation opportunities for SMEs to work and to reinforce its connection to the river.
-The also includes the provision of playspace for future with the existing industries and inclusion of a significant quantum of employment residents.
-Mitigation measures have also been Improvements to the Thames F Path and the floorspace would support the economic sustainability of the borough.
-The allocation also addresses flood risk, requiring development to include measures to support the Environment Agency's TE2100 plan.
+Sustainability Commentary Health Commentary Equality Commentary The allocation includes significant measures to Improvements to the Thames Path will The increase in workspace wo improve the character and appearance of the encourage active transport and recreation.
+The opportunities for SMEs to wor area and to reinforce its connection to the river. allocation also includes the provision of playspace with the existing industries and The inclusion of a significant quantum of for future residents.
+Further, the inclusion of a limprovements to the Thames employment floorspace would support the local park will improve access to recreation introduction of active uses and economic sustainability of the borough. space for the wider neighbourhood, which the creation of a new local parl - Improvements to bus services, and the provision currently lacks access to a local park.
+Mitigation the equality of access to recreat of bus stands in connection with site GPI, would measures have also been included to ensure that in an area with a high level of c ieprivation. improve access to employment by public mprove access to employment by public transport.
+The allocation also addresses flood risk, requiring development to include measures future residents are not impacted by the adjacent industrial sites and busy roads. to support the Environment Agency's TE2100 plan.
 The allocation also supports the remediation of contaminated land across Greenwich Peninsula where there is a high level of soil contamination.